flimflam-austin/hugo-cms-test/content/quick_reads/20180604-18-06-04-no-need-chemo/index.md

       Flip For Why It Matters
     _key: card-1-8a064671-a05a-4c16-b7b0-c54aa48ec3d8
   - order: 1
+    useCheckmark: false
     body: >-
-      > ‘We can spare thousands and thousands of women from getting toxic treatment that really wouldn’t benefit them. **This is very powerful.
+      > ‘We can spare thousands and thousands of women from getting toxic treatment that really wouldn’t benefit them.**This is very powerful.
 It really changes the standard of care**.’